 Talk to the university

 To get a better idea about where you’re coming from, talk with financial representatives at your university.
-At AUA, there is a Student Financial Services department available to assist students with financial planning.
+At AUA, there is a Financial Aid Department available to assist students with financial planning.
 Don’t be afraid to ask questions and get the information you need to help you make the best decisions.

 Wise up about loans